 A question you might be asking is “Can’t everyone still listen to the same mp3 of a song on iTunes, YouTube, Spotify, and other streaming platforms?”
 Correct but if we go back to the Mona Lisa painting reference, it can’t be duplicated.

 The first NFT created was in 2014.
 The non-fungible item was an idea created by artist Kevin McCoy, depicting a video of a spinning dollar symbol set inside a picture frame.
 The NFT is now valued at over US $7 million.

-It was in 2017 where the format took off with the debut of tradeable cartoon cats known as CryptoKitties.
+It was in 2017 that the format took off with the debut of tradeable cartoon cats known as CryptoKitties.
 These non-fungible CryptoKitties were so popular that they slowed down a popular blockchain platform.

 Today big-name artists are catching on and getting into the NFT game.
-From artists such as Grimes, Deadmau5, Shawn Mendes and Kings of Leon, including many others are making significant headways into the NFT crypto space.
+Artists such as Grimes, Deadmau5, Shawn Mendes, and Kings of Leon, including many others are making significant headways into the NFT crypto space.